pmazaitis/ConTeXtBBLM/readme.md

 # Thanks

-...go to Kathryn, Patrick, and Andrew.
+...go to Kathryn, Patrick, Andrew, and Thomas.